qooxdoo/qxl.dialog/README.md

 (check each search/replace manually to avoid false positives )

 ## Changelog

+### v3.3.0
+- Adds a new function that can be provided by the user, that gives additional capability to manage the container in which form fields are added (https://github.com/qooxdoo/qxl.dialog/pull/17 by @derrell).

 ### v3.2.0
 - Added embedded tabbed multi-column form feature by @derrell